gitter-badger/gt/README.md

 #Usage

-download the package and reference the JavaScript and CSS files manually:
+download the package and reference the JavaScript file manually:

 ```html
 <script src="path/to/gt.js"></script>